GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 Full PNG
 --------

-The home stretch!
 We have almost all of the components needed to parse full PNG images now.
 The only thing missing is the PNG header, a byte sequence that starts every PNG image ever encoded:

 .. literalinclude:: ../examples/png.ddl